skarlsson/ubuntu17_workstation/README.md

 ansible-playbook -i "localhost," -c local initial.yml --ask-sudo-pass
 ```

-#if you have a second ssd
+#if you have a second ssd (YOUR SECOND SSD DEVICE IS LIKELY DIFFERENT!!!)
 ```
 lsblk